vinitatandulkar/elementic_project/README.md

 NOTE : FREQUENTLY ASKED QUESTIONS
 ----------------------------------

-1. What is Template Stock?
+1. What is c?

-	Template Stock is an initiative of AgileITs to provide free web designs which are cross device supported.
+	Template Stock market is an initiative of AgileITs to provide free web designs which are cross device supported.

 2. Is Template Stock Templates Really Free?